WillKeir/home-insurance-affordability/README.md

 # Improving Home Insurance Affordability
-Exploring home insurance affordability solutions by expanding the ARPC Cyclone Reinsurance Pool to cover bushfire risk.
+This repository contains my individual report and supporting materials from a group project exploring ways to improve home insurance affordability by expanding the ARPC Cyclone Reinsurance Pool to include bushfire risk.

 ---